 As with most things in my life, I get an idea in my head and just run with it.
 Even though I work from home and can, in theory, give a dog lots of attention, it doesn’t always work out that way.
 And when you have a dog that is always ready to play, mayhem usually ensues if you do not stop everything and play.
 So, I was thinking about rescuing another dog for some time.
-Should I get another dog?
+Should I adopt a second dog?

 Yes, the time was right to add to the pack.